 Function switch configuration menu |

-- Arming: press two switches for n seconds.
+- Motor arming, e.g. press two switches for n seconds.

 Screen and sound

-The non-touch 2.95” TFT display has a resolution of 640 x 360 and is bright and crisp.
-I had no difficulty programming directly on the transmitter.
+The 2.95” TFT display has a resolution of 640 x 360 and is bright and crisp.
+It's not a touch screen, so all programming must be done using the physical controls.

 Sound quality and volume from the speaker are adequate.